bliksemlabs/chb-java-model/README.md

-# kv4-java-model
+# chb-java-model

-Downloads the BISON KV4 XSD files from https://github.com/BISONNL/KV4 and generates java model using jaxb.
+Downloads the BISON CHB XSD files from https://github.com/BISONNL/CHB and generates java model using jaxb.

 You need xmlstarlet installed.